jingwang666/creating_class_for_text_analysis/README.md

-# Exerciese - Creating a class to analyze a text (Coursera exercise)
+# Creating a class to analyze a text

 Goal: Create a class to achieve the below functions.